-In respect to annual leave entitlements to which clause 7.1 applies, annual leave pay (including any proportionate payments), shall be calculated as follows:
+In respect to annual leave entitlements to which this clause applies, annual leave pay (including any proportionate payments) shall be calculated as follows:

-- (a) Shift workers Subject to clause 7.1.5(c), the rate of wage to be paid to a Shift Worker shall be the rate payable for work in ordinary time according to the employee's roster or projected roster, including Saturday, Sunday or public holiday shifts. - (b) Leading hands etc. Subject to clause 7.1.5(c), leading hand allowances otherwise payable for ordinary time worked shall be included in the wages to be paid to employees during annual leave.

-- (c) All employees Subject to the provisions of clause 7.1.5(d), in no case shall the payment by an employer to an employee be less than the sum of the following amounts: - (i) the employee's ordinary wage rate as prescribed in clause 5.2 for the period of the annual leave (excluding shift premiums and weekend penalty rates); - (ii) leading hand allowance prescribed in clause 5.2; - (iii) a further amount calculated at the rate of 17 1/2% of the amounts referred to in clauses 7.1.5(c)(i) and 7.1.5(c)(ii). - (d) Clause 7.1.5(c) does not apply to the following: - (i) any period or periods of leave exceeding: - 5 weeks in the case of employees employed in a calling where 3 shifts per day are worked over a period of 7 days per week; or - 4 weeks in any other case. - (ii) employers who are already paying an annual leave bonus, loading or other annual leave payment which is not less favourable to employees. - 7.1.6 Unless the employee agrees otherwise, the employer must give the employee at least one months' notice of the date from which the employee's annual leave will be taken. - 7.1.7 Except as provided in clause 7.1.4, it is not lawful for the employer to give, or for the employee to receive, payment in lieu of annual leave. - 7.1.8 Such annual leave will be exclusive of any rostered day off which would have occurred had the employee not been on annual leave.
+- (a) Shift workers Subject to clause 7.1.5(c) the rate of wage to be paid to a shift worker shall be at the rate payable for work in ordinary time according to the employee's roster or projected roster, including Saturday, Sunday or public holiday shifts. - (b) All employees Subject to the provisions of clause 7.1.5(c), in no case shall the payment by an employer to an employee be less than the sum of the following amounts: - (i) The employee's ordinary wage rate as prescribed by this Award for the period of annual leave (excluding shift premiums and weekend penalty rates); - (ii) All purpose allowance; - (iii) A further amount calculated at the rate of $17\frac{1}{2}$ per cent of the amounts referred to in clauses 7.1.5(c)(i) and 7.1.5(c)(ii). - (c) Clause 7.1.5(c) does not apply to any period or periods of annual leave: - (i) 5 weeks in the case of employees employed in a calling where 3 shifts per day are worked over a period of 7 days per week; or - (ii) 4 weeks in any other case. - (iii) Employers (and their employees) who are already paying (or receiving an annual holiday bonus loading or other annual holiday payment which is not less favourable to employees. - (d) Annual leave, by agreement between the employer and the employee concerned may be given and taken in more than one period and may be taken before the right thereto has accrued.